TalariaSoftware/ncmanager-help/committees/publish-approved-minutes.md

 Once the minutes are approved they should be updated to show that they were approved and the date they were approved on.
-The updated minutes should be published on the NC website and wherever else your NC's records are kept.
+The updated minutes should be published on the NC website and wherever else your NC records are kept.